swichers/drupal-quicktabs_field_collection/README.txt

 This project has been sponsored by:
 * McMurry
   McMurry is a world-leading, results-focused content marketing firm.
-We leverage the power of world-class content â€” in the form of the broad categories of video, websites, print and mobile â€” to keep our clientsâ€™ brands top of mind with their customers.
+We leverage the power of world-class content — in the form of the broad categories of video, websites, print and mobile — to keep our clients’ brands top of mind with their customers.
 Visit http://www.mcmurry.com for more information.